The Swetky Agency

 "O.J.
 Simpson" discusses racism and media brainwashing as the reasons people believe he is guilty.
 He explains "The Juice Campaign"--where he plans to travel the world and spread his message on the virtues of innocence.

 Finally, "O.J.
 Simpson" apologizes for doing "what I did not do."
 He says he doesn't care whether or not the reader believes his plea.
 The fictional "O.J.
-Simpson" who "wrote" this book only cares about selling books and rebuilding his fortune.
+Simpson" who "wrote" this book only cares about selling books, bribing his way out of prison, and rebuilding his fortune.

 Opening: